project-chip/connectedhomeip/REVIEWERS.md

-Poeple from the following groups can be chosen as, and act as required reviewers on any PR
+People from the following groups can be chosen as, and act as required reviewers on any PR

 | Group                                                                             | Company              |